Weight calculation (window)

 Pricing weight rounding

-To create a new set of Rounding rules or modify an existing one, click on or at the drop-down menu and the window will open Rounding rules.
+If you want to create a new set of Rounding rules or edit an existing one, click or next to the drop-down list to open the Rounding rules window.
 For more information, see Rounding rules (window) and Calculating the pricing weight.

-The default setting [None] means that there is no rounding.
-(In previous versions of Opter it says [Default] instead of [None].
-If you select [Default] there is no rounding).
+The default setting [None] means that no rounding takes place.
+(In earlier versions of Opter, it says [Default] instead of [None].
+If you select [Default], no rounding takes place.)

 Length weight calculation